 The large cast of supporting players offers a wide-ranging catalog of humane, genial caricatures: a mild-mannered widow who reveals herself as a serial dater; a smarmy, self-satisfied intellectual; and a mature gentleman ready to call Zoran to the task - “You shot against your city,” he says during a tense confrontation.
 All the characters are so vivid you could easily follow them into a movie of their own.

-Koric Kuret shows the piercing loneliness of carrying this load as time passes by and a new generation comes along, incapable of grasping what you went through.
-Beside a couple of attractive lonely hearts, we get a seemingly throwaway scene that illuminates the deeper conflict Adja carries within her.
+Koric Kuret shows the piercing loneliness of carrying this load as time passes and a new generation, incapable of grasping what you went through, comes along.
+Besides a couple of attractive lonely hearts, we get a seemingly throwaway scene that illuminates the deeper conflict Adja carries within her.
 At one point, she stumbles into a party on the other side of the convention center, where a large group of kids is dancing with abandon in a well-lighted, modern space.
-It is a stark contrast with the mannered, forced intimacy of the sad dating game in stuffy, dimly lit salons.
+It contrasts with the mannered, forced intimacy of the sad dating game in stuffy, dimly lit salons.
 The music and the ambiance possess her, and she starts dancing joyfully among the kids.
 A bouncer approaches to break the enchantment: this party is only for 18-year-olds, and she should leave.
 For a few minutes, the 40-something woman felt like the teenage girl she stopped being when Zoran shot her.

 Want to get an email when we publish new content?Subscribe today